abienvenu/Kyela/README.md

 -----------

 * Point your browser to a website hosting the Kyélà application, like http://kyela.net
-* Create a new poll
+* Pick a name and click "Create" to create a new poll
 * Bookmark the URL of the poll
 * Add participants and events
-* Share the URL of the poll with your friends
+* Share the URL of the poll with your friends via email or chat
 * Enjoy!

 Server Installation